St. Joseph High School (Ottawa): Arts

 St. Joseph offers Art, Music, and Drama classes to students in all grade levels.
 Photography classes are offered to students in grades 10 through 12.
 In grade 12, the Drama class becomes a production class, in which, students put on a play.
 This play is usually entered in the Cappies Critics and Awards Program.
 In June 2014, St. Joseph production of Suite Surrender, won the Cappies Award for the Best Play in the capital region for the 2013-2014 season, and also two other award for Best Marketing and Publicity, and Best Comic Actress in a Play.
-St. Joseph has a total of 5 Cappie trophies.
+In June 2023, the school production of Arthur Miller`s The Crucible, won the Cappies Award for Best Play for the 2022-2023 season in the capital region as well as an award for Best Hair and Makeup, Featured Actor in a Female Role, and Supporting Actress.
 There is also an Improv Club, a 7/8 as well as a high school band, and after school music lessons.
 St. Joseph hosts an annual Coffee House, Arts Night, and a Battle of the Bands to showcase the school's talent.
 There are also school dances and activities such as JagJog offered throughout the year.

 Intramurals

-Grade 7 and 8, as well as Grades 9-12, are offered lunch-time intramurals in sports such as floor hockey, basketball, or dodgeball.
+Grade 7 and 8, as well as Grades 9-12, are offered lunchtime intramurals in sports such as floor hockey, basketball, or dodgeball.
 For their efforts, St. Joseph has been given the CIRA award for its programs.
 High School intramurals are organised by the Recreational Leadership class, a class offered for grade 12 students at lunch.